StreamAMG/cloudmatrix-documentation-portal/docs/Guides/Events API.md

 ## Georestrictions

 It is possible to restrict certain content in the event (which is returned in the **itemData** property from the API) from being accessed by users from specific locations.
 For that, an API User must have a **Target ID** with a specific location assigned to it. **Target ID** can be created by navigating to **Configuration** -> **Targets** page and then assigned to an API User in **Configuration** -> **API User / Key** page.

+In Events API endpoints, **targetID** path parameter can be supplied and it must be assigned to the API User accessing the API.
+However, this path parameter is not required and can be omitted.
+In this case, default unrestricted **targetId** must be assigned to the API User.